vsushko/leetcode-patterns-aggregator/README.md

 [https://github.com/vsushko/leetcode-patterns-aggregator](https://vsushko.github.io/leetcode-patterns-aggregator/).

 ## Solutions
-Solutions written in Java will be specified.
+Solutions written in Java will be added soon.

 ## Suggestions
 Think a question should/shouldn't be included?
 Wish there was another feature?